AgoraIO-Community/Solo/README.md

 Figure 4.
 Encoder stream integration and packing:
 ![solo_packing](https://github.com/AgoraIO-Community/Solo/blob/master/imag/solo_packing.png)

 The default configuration of Solo is to input 40ms (2 frames) each time and output two complementary multi description bitstreams.
 When the decoder receives any bitstream, it can decode 40ms signal.
-In order to facilitate the receiver to distinguish the sequence of the code stream, the fourth bit on the right of the first byte of the code stream is the code stream sequence flag bit, the value of the first code stream flag bit is 0, and the value of the second code stream flag bit is 1.
+In order to facilitate the receiver to distinguish the sequence of the bitstream, the fourth bit on the right of the first byte of the bitstream is the sequence flag bit, the flag value of the first bitstream bit is 0, and the flag value of the second bitstream flag bit is 1.
 When the receiver processes the bitstream, it can judge the sequence of the stream according to this flag.

 # Overview of integration methods